How to Repot your Houseplant

 The conventional wisdom on repotting is to not do it in the middle of the winter or when the houseplant isn't actively growing.
 I will go ahead and only partially agree with this.

-In my opinion, there is nothing wrong with repotting a houseplant in the middle of the winter.
-It’s not ideal, but I’ve certainly done that if I’ve felt like it or if it was a potting emergency!
+In my opinion, there is nothing wrong with repotting a houseplant in the middle of winter if you need to.
+It's not ideal, but I've certainly done that if I've felt like it or if it was a potting emergency!

-If it’s not urgent though, it’s probably a little better to wait until until the plant starts to resume active growth in the springtime.
+If it's not urgent though, it's better to wait until until the plant starts to resume active growth in the springtime.

 How to Repot a Houseplant

-Finally, here we are!
 There are many options when you are repotting your houseplant.
 What kind of pot should you use?
-Terra cotta?
+There are many pot types and each has pros and cons.
+Terracotta?
 Plastic pot?
 Glazed ceramic?
 What size should the pot be?

 Step 1: Choosing a New Pot